cc10512/cc10512.github.io/_posts/2022-08-21-Queenstown.md

 author: Călin Cașcaval
 ---

-Queenstown, on the shore of lake Wakatipu is the South Island capital of tourism.
-Ski slopes, glacier lakes, tracks (New Zeeland for trails) abound.
+[Queenstown](https://www.queenstownnz.co.nz), on the shore of lake Wakatipu is the South Island capital of tourism.
+Ski slopes, glacier lakes, tracks (New Zeeland English for trails) abound.
 The town is famous for its air quality, good restaurants, and amazing views.
 We came to Queenstown as part of a Google office retreat; and after spending two days eating and socializing, I was ready for some activities to pay for all the extra calories.

 ![Cheesery]({{"/assets/images/blog/20220818_Gibbston.jpg" | relative_url}}){:class="img-responsive"}

-Although it rain cats and dogs the whole day on Thu, we came to try the skiing, so we did.
+Although it rained cats and dogs the whole day on Thursday, because we lugged our skis across the Pacific, Friday we went skiing.
 There are 3 ski resorts within 50km (35 miles) of Queenstown.
-We picked the closest one [The Remarkables](...) both because of its proximity and because it seemed to have some challenging terrain.
+We picked the closest one, [The Remarkables](https://www.theremarkables.co.nz), both because of its proximity and because it seemed to have some challenging terrain.
 The views are truly remarkable; the skiing, not quite.
-I expect that with a lot more snow, there are some nice runs to have, but the season has been light on snow and after a day of rain the slopes were either slushy or icy.
+I expect that with more snow, there are some nice runs to be had, but the season has been light on snow and after a day of rain the slopes were either slushy or icy.

 ![Lake Hayes from the road to The Remarkables]({{"/assets/images/blog/20220819/Remarkables_01.jpg" | relative_url}}){:class="img-responsive"}